JOJ0/discodos/README.md

 The following animated GIFs should give you an idea on how DiscoDOS looks and feels:

+_**Note: As of February 2022 unfortunately [the AcousticBrainz project was shut down](https://blog.metabrainz.org/2022/02/16/acousticbrainz-making-a-hard-decision-to-end-the-project/), as a consequence DiscoDOS can't fetch key and BPM anymore.
+Below videos are outdated and show some of those features.**_

+_**Note: Find some ideas on how DiscoDOS could solve this problem [in the website's roadmap chapter](https://discodos.jojotodos.net/#roadmap).**_

 <!-- omit in toc -->